Emma Fall Schofield: Civic life

 As a civic leader, Schofield was a part of a number of women’s, civic, political, humanitarian, and world fellowship organizations and movements.
 She served as a president of Massachusetts Association of Woman Lawyers, the Professional Women’s Club of Boston, the Business and Professional Women’s Republican Club of Massachusetts, and the Women Graduate Club of Boston University.

 She was the founding president of the Business and Professional Women’s Republican Club of Boston, Better Malden Associates, and the Zonta club of Boston.
 She organized the Malden Zonta Club and co-organized of the Malden Women’s Civic League.
 She was also a trustee of Boston University for more than 25 years.
 Schofield was also an active member of the Malden High School Alumni Association, the Malden YWCA, and the Lady’s Aide Association of Malden Hospital.

 In Malden, she served six years on the School Committee and four years on the Common Council.

 Honors

 Later in life, Schofield would receive honorary degrees from Curry College and Portia Law School.

 For her work as an advocate for women, Kappa Kappa Gamma presented her with their "Woman of Achievement" award in 1953.
-The Malden chapter of B’nai B’irth awarded her their "Good Citizenship Award" in 1954.
+The Malden chapter of B'nai B'rith awarded her their "Good Citizenship Award" in 1954.
 In the 1958-1959 edition of Who’s Who in America, Schofield was listed.
 She was also awarded the Distinguished Alumni Award from Boston University in 1970 in recognition of her "outstanding public service."

 Death

-Schofield died on April 22, 1980 at the age of 94.
+Schofield died on April 22, 1980, at the age of 94.
 She was buried at Forest Dale Cemetery in Malden.